-In September 2014, a first-year student from the School of Music participated in a photo project.
+In September 2014, a first-year student from the School of Health Sciences and Human Performance participated in a photo project.
 We asked her to bring something meaningful to her to the shoot: a sketchbook, a piece of sporting equipment, an instrument.
 We kept in touch with her throughout her four years on campus, and in spring 2018, we asked her to return to the studio to talk about how she had changed during her time at IC.
 Here is her story.

 See how one student transformed during her time at the college.